 Associate Lecturer in Politics and Enhance

-Rebecca is an Associate Lecturer in Politics and International Relations and has an additional role within Project Enhance, working on the digitalisation of teaching and learning.
-Rebecca teaches political theory, contemporary politics, and public policy at undergraduate level, as well as supervising students in their final year dissertations.
+Rebecca is an Associate Lecturer in Politics and International Relations and previously had an additional role within Project Enhance, working on the digitalisation of teaching and learning.
+Rebecca teaches political theory, contemporary politics, International Relations and Public Policy at undergraduate level, as well as supervising students in their final year and Masters dissertations.

 Her research interests focus on empirical and conceptual democratic theory and the interaction between these.
 Rebecca’s current work explores how the liberal dominance in conceptualisation of democracy within state apparatus can lead to exclusion from democratic life, and the impact of this on young people and their politics.

 Methodologically, Rebecca is a mixed methods researcher, prioritizing the addition of contextualising qualitative-based narratives to quantitative data.